-It is unfair for the victims, their families, and Oregon taxpayers to be the only ones who bear this burden; this bill levels the playing field by imposing liability on the ones who caused the abuse and alleviating the burdens on the victims and taxpayers.
+It is unfair for the victims, their families, and Washington taxpayers to be the only ones who bear this burden; this bill levels the playing field by imposing liability on the ones who caused the abuse and alleviating the burdens on the victims and taxpayers.
+Further, if this revival window is passed, Washington could gain millions of dollars in revenue from Medicaid reimbursements as a result of the settlement funds and damages awards that survivors recover.